 If you have any questions regarding your warranty rights and responsibilities or for the name and location of the nearest authorized BRP Dealer you should contact the Customer Assistance Center at 1-715-848-4957.

-© 2010 Bombardier Recreational Products Inc. All rights reserved. ® Registered trademark of Bombardier Recreational Products Inc. or its subsidiaries.
+[®] Registered trademark of Bombardier Recreational Products Inc. or its subsidiaries.

-BRP INTERNATIONAL LIMITED WARRANTY: 2011 SEA-DOO® PERSONAL WATERCRAFT
+BRP INTERNATIONAL LIMITED WARRANTY: 2012 SEA-DOO® PERSONAL WATERCRAFT

 1. SCOPE